khoaphunsonac/251_software_engineer_project_be/docs/API_ENDPOINTS_REFERENCE.md

 - ❌ Cannot view other tutors' private data
 - ❌ Cannot access admin functions

+### Tutor Profile Status
+- `PENDING`: Student has registered but awaits approval/review.
+- `APPROVED`: Tutor profile is active and visible to others.
+- `REJECTED`: Registration was denied; student must update info and resubmit.

 ### Admin
 - ✅ Can view all profiles
 - ✅ Can update any profile